Aayushi-web/Alexa-Virtual-AI-Assistence/README.md

 ## 🙌 Credits

-Built with ❤️ by [Your Name].
+Built with ❤️ by [Aayushi Mishra].
 Powered by Google Gemini and Python open-source libraries.

 Want to contribute?
 Fork the repo and submit a PR 🚀

----

-## 📊 Screenshots (Optional)

-> Add screenshots or gifs of the project running if available

 ---